In this series of posts, highlighting powerful medicinal mushrooms, today we’re looking at another fine example – Cordyceps Mushroom.

 In a similar way, hepatic stellate cells in the liver can damage it when they over-proliferate, causing a condition called liver fibrosis.
 O. sinensis has been shown to both prevent and reverse liver fibrosis by inhibiting the growth of these hepatic stellate cells.

-Cordyceps as a family of mushrooms have a mild taste that complements a host of flavors, particularly in traditional Asian cooking.
+Cordyceps as a family of mushrooms has a mild taste that complements a host of flavors, particularly in traditional Asian cooking.
 For these recipes, C. militaris is probably the easiest species to get ahold of and work with in the kitchen.

 Herbal Chicken Soup with Cordyceps